Mo\"ET: Mixture of Expert Trees and its Application to Verifiable Reinforcement Learning

 \subsection{Compute}

 To run our experiments we used a cluster with nodes of the following configuration: Xeon CPU E5-2650 v3 (Haswell): 10 cores per socket (20 cores/node), 2.30GHz, 128 GB DDR4-2133.
-We used up to 10 such nodes when scheduling our experiments.
+We used up to 10 such nodes when scheduling our experiments. \Section{SMT translation example} The \Cartpole \MOETH policy presented in \fig~\ref{fig:cartpole_visualization} is shown in \fig~\ref{fig:carpole:moeth:policy}.
+SMT formula that would encode the policy part (mapping input to a model decision) of \Cartpole verification formula would look as follows: \CodeIn{If(2.18cp + 7.22cv + 20.64pa + 25.33pv > -1, 1, 0)}.
+This \MOETH policy consists of the gating expressed by the inequality and two trivial expert decision trees of depth $0$.
+Therefore, second and third part of the \CodeIn{If} formula are trivial.
+In case that decision trees were nontrivial, those parts of the formula would be expanded with nested if expressions.